 - Medication must be delivered to the nurse by the parent and will be kept in the clinic.
 This includes emergency medication.

 - Students are allowed to self-administer emergency medications like rescue inhalers, epi-pens, and/or diabetes treatment ONLY if there is:

-o The nurse has counseled the student and parent to determine the competency of the student and make realistic plans.
+o The nurse has counseled the student and parents to determine the competency of the student and make realistic plans.

-o The student complies with campus safety policy.
+o The student complies with the campus safety policy.

 Illness: When to keep your child home – Additional information on my website

 - Students must be fever-free, less than 100 degrees, for 24 hours without fever-reducing medication (ibuprofen/Tylenol) before returning to school.

 - Students vomiting 2 or more times in a 24-hour period unless released by a physician that the cause of vomiting is not infectious and the child is in no danger of dehydration.

 - Diarrhea or stools with blood or mucus